-Connectors may be single port or multiport type if it consists of more than one port in a common housing.
-Connectors may be cable and PCB connector type.
+Connectors may be single port or multiport types if they consist of more than one port in a common housing.
+Connectors may be cable and PCB connector types.
 Cable connectors are assembled on a cable.
 PCB connectors are assembled on a PCB.
 A connector typically is socket or plug type.
 Annex A.1 gives examples of the different connector types.
 Figure 3 defines the port numbering for a multiport connector, corresponding to the S-parameter port numbering in Table 2.